Groundbreaking PUL exhibition on Toni Morrison to open spring 2023

 One important archival aspect of “Sites of Memory” that Womack emphasized is how the exhibition demonstrates the ways Morrison’s works operate as archives of Black life.
 “The exhibition,” Womack said, “celebrates an archive of Black life and history that was curated on its own terms, a project that has never been more urgent.”

-The exhibition is curated by Autumn Womack, Assistant Professor of African American Studies and English with curatorial contributions from Kinohi Nishikawa, Associate Professor of English and African American Studies, Gabriel Swift, Librarian for Academic Programs and Curator of American Book and Western Americana, Rene Boatman, Technical Administrative Assistant, Special Collections, and Will Noel, John T. Maltsberger III ’55 Associate University Librarian for Rare Books and Special Collections.
+The exhibition is curated by Autumn Womack, Assistant Professor of African American Studies and English with curatorial contributions from Jennifer Garcon, Librarian for Modern and Contemporary Special Collections, Rene Boatman, Technical Administrative Assistant, Special Collections, Kierra Duncan, graduate student, Department of English, Andrew Schlager, graduate student, Department of English.

 The accompanying catalog is funded by the Friends of the Princeton University Library.